The Marital Home: The Sticky Wicket in Many Divorces

 Do the parties want to sell instead, and how?

 If the parties both agree to sell the home, the terms of sale need to be explicitly and carefully drafted.
 Who pays the mortgage, utilities, taxes and insurance until sale?
 Who selects the realtor and what are her parameters?
 Who pays for repairs and improvements recommended by the realtor?
 Who sets the price, and how often should it drop?
 How are the proceeds divided?
 Are their checks in place to prevent stalling, failing to cooperate and even sabotaging the process?
 No detail is too small to include in a settlement agreement, because every possible scenario during the marketing and sale process has played out at one time or another.
 These particulars should not be left to a misplaced assumption of good faith and cooperation.
 If you worked well with your spouse, you probably would not be getting a divorce in the first place.
 Specifics matter.

 These are only some of the issues that commonly arise with the marital home in the divorce process.
 Each case is unique and requires a specialized analysis.
-The divorce lawyers at Livesay & Myers, P.C. are experienced in navigating these and many property issues in divorce, and can guide you on an approach that takes into account your personal goals and limitations.
+The divorce attorneys at Livesay & Myers, P.C. are experienced in navigating these and many property issues in divorce, and can guide you on an approach that takes into account your personal goals and limitations.
+From our five convenient office locations, we represent clients throughout Northern Virginia.
 Contact us to schedule a consultation today.